HallaSurvivor/Blog/CV.md

 ## Publications

 - Extensions of Abelian Automata Groups (preprint)
-- A Cohomological Criterion for Automaticity (preprint)
+- A Cohomological Criterion for Automaticity (in preparation)

 ## Talks